 I have a very strong development background working with complex distributed back-end systems at the medium to big size enterprises in the financial sector.
 During the past 5 years, my focus has shifted towards Azure infrastructure, mainly because I feel that cloud infrastructure in general is becoming a central component of any IT.
 I believe that Azure, as a cloud provider, is one of the strongest players at the market.

-Building up my Azure competence, I have completed AZ-300 and AZ-301 certification exams in 2019 and became an Azure Solutions Architect Expert.
+Building up my Azure competence, I have completed all required certifications and became an Azure Solutions Architect Expert.